Chapter 19.122 RCW

 (viii) A water-sewer district subject to regulation under Title 57 RCW;

-(ix) The commission; and
+(ix) The commission;

-(x) A telecommunications company.
+(x) A telecommunications company; and

 (b) The safety committee may pass bylaws and provide for those organizational processes that are necessary to complete the safety committee's tasks.